Pharmaceutical Care Network Europe

 318 Effective and rationale medicines use review in Slovenia - evidence based policy Medication review University of Ljubljana, Faculty of pharmacy

-323 The impact of medication review by Belgian community pharmacists on adherence, a pilot study Medication review APB
+323 The impact of medication review by Belgian community pharmacists on adherence, a pilot study Medication review KULeuven

-324 Optimizing antipsychotic medicines use among the elderly: preliminary results of the potential use of web-based tools for cardiovascular safety Medication review Centro de Investigação Interdisciplinar Egas Moniz (CiiEM), Instituto Universitário Egas Moniz (IUEM), Caparica, Portugal
+324 Optimizing antipsychotic medicines use among the elderly: preliminary results of the potential use of web-based tools for cardiovascular safety Medication review Centro de Investigação Interdisciplinar Egas Moniz (CiiEM), Instituto Universitário Egas Moniz (IUEM), Caparica, Portugal; Faculdade de Farmácia, Universidade de Lisboa, Lisboa, Portugal

-332 Evaluation of medication discrepancies identified through medication reconciliation in community pharmacy settings Medication review Pharmaceutical Care Research Group, University of Basel, Switzerland
+332 Evaluation of medication discrepancies identified through medication reconciliation in community pharmacy settings Medication review Faculty of Pharmacy, the University of Sydney, NSW, Australia

 333 Which patients should receive a medication review?
 Variables associated with the identification of drug-related problems during medication reviews Medication review KU Leuven

-335 The use of Goal Attainment Scaling during clinical medication review in older persons with polypharmacy Medication review SIR Institute for Pharmacy Practice and Policy, Leiden, The Netherlands
+335 The use of Goal Attainment Scaling during clinical medication review in older persons with polypharmacy Medication review Leiden University Medical Center, Leiden, The Netherlands

-336 Effects of a clinical medication review focused on personal goals, quality of life and complaints in older persons with polypharmacy; a randomised controlled trial (DREAMeR-study) Medication review SIR Institute for Pharmacy Practice and Policy
+336 Effects of a clinical medication review focused on personal goals, quality of life and complaints in older persons with polypharmacy; a randomised controlled trial (DREAMeR-study) Medication review Leiden University Medical Center, Leiden, The Netherlands

 347 The Effect of Clinical Medication Review on Morbidity, Hospital Admission/Readmission or Mortality Caused by Drug-Related Problems: A Systematic Review Medication review Amsterdam UMC, Vrije Universiteit Amsterdam, department of Clinical Pharmacology and Pharmacy and department of General Practice and Elderly Care Medicine, Amsterdam Public Health research institute